PremDominic/Sample-1/README.md

-# First try on github
+# Hello Developers arounf the world

-Hello to all developers in GIthib
+This is my first try on Github